Language models and brains align due to more than next-word prediction and word-level information: Related Works

-Some works have also investigated the alignment with brain recordings of fine-tuned language models. \citet{schwartz2019inducing} finetuned a pretrained BERT to predict fMRI and MEG recordings of people reading a chapter of a book.
-The resulting fine-tuned model leads to improved prediction of previously unseen brain recordings, specifically in regions that are known to support language processing.
-However, it is not clear what type of information has been induced in the fine-tuned BERT model that has contributed to the improved alignment with brain recordings. \citet{oota2022neural} investigate the alignment between fMRI recordings of people comprehending language and BERT that has been fine-tuned on a set of NLP tasks, such as co-reference resolution and question-answering.
-The authors find that the best aligning task-tuned BERT varies according to whether the brain recordings correspond to reading or listening to the language stimuli.
-Our approach and research questions are complementary to these previous works.
+Several previous studies have investigated the alignment between pretrained language models and brain recordings of people comprehending language, finding significant similarities \citep{wehbe2014aligning,jain2018incorporating,toneva2019interpreting,abdou2021does,schrimpf2021neural,hosseini24}.
+Our work builds on these and further studies the reasons for these similarities.
+The work of \citet{goldstein2022shared} is most directly related to our research question, as they suggest that the prediction of the next word is a key reason for the alignment between language models and brain recordings, based on evidence that ECoG electrodes can predict the neural network representation of upcoming words in a story.
+Our work uses perturbations to disentangle next-word prediction from other types of information that may affect brain alignment (word-level and multi-word information) and offers an additional account of the necessary information for brain alignment.

-Our work also relates to a growing body of research on disentangling the contributions of different types of information to the alignment between brain recordings and language models. \citet{toneva2020combining} present an approach to disentangle supra-word meaning from lexical meaning in language models and show that the supra-word meaning is predictive of fMRI recordings in two language regions (anterior and posterior temporal lobes). \citet{caucheteux2021decomposing} and \citet{reddy2021can} aim to disentangle alignment due to syntactic and semantic processing. \citet{toneva2022same} examine whether a representations obtained from a language model aligns with different language processing regions in a similar or different ways.
+Our work also relates to a growing body of research on disentangling the contributions of different types of information to the alignment between brain recordings and language models. \citet{toneva2020combining} present an approach to disentangle supra-word meaning from lexical meaning showing that the supra-word meaning is predictive of fMRI recordings in two language regions (Anterior and Posterior Temporal Lobes), which was further adapted by \citet{oota2023speech} and \citet{oota2024joint} to disentangling effects of other linguistic properties. \citet{caucheteux2021decomposing} and \citet{reddy2021can} aim to disentangle alignment due to syntactic and semantic processing. \citet{toneva2022same} examine whether representations obtained from a language model align with different language processing regions in similar or different ways. \citet{Kauf2023.05.05.539646} investigate the contribution of word-level semantics to the brain alignment of language models, showing that syntactic perturbations have a lesser impact on brain alignment compared to semantic perturbations. \citet{gauthier-levy-2019-linking} demonstrate that fine-tuning language models on scrambled data has been shown to be beneficial for brain decoding.
+Our experiments reveal that the scrambling perturbation influences brain alignment.
+Despite this, when sentences are scrambled at inference time, the model retains the capability to predict brain responses in regions associated with language processing.
+However, the aim of our work is not to directly evaluate the significance of semantics or syntax, but rather to investigate the effects on brain alignment when information relevant to next word prediction is controlled for.
+Therefore, our proposed perturbations are complementary to these previous works and may yield additional insights if combined.